developmentseed/time-series-for-lulc/README.md

 LULC mapping is difficult because of the complexity of the land cover types and the variability of the spectral signatures.
 This project aims to use time series data and spectral bands to map land cover types.

-In our recent work with Reforestamos, we faced a few challenges while trying to map different forest types in the corridors of Mexico; such as:
+In our recent work with a partner, we faced a few challenges while trying to map different forest types, such as:

 1. Data
 - Generating training data for LULC mapping is expensive and time consuming